MIHIRAJA-KURUPPU/Obstacle-Avoidance-System-for-Warehouses-AMR-AGV-/README.md

 # 🚗 Obstacle Avoidance Robot

 Welcome to the **Obstacle Avoidance Robot** project!
 This robot is designed to navigate through environments autonomously by detecting and avoiding obstacles using ultrasonic sensors.
-Built with the ATMEL 328P-AU microcontroller, this project demonstrates a fusion of precise motor control, real-time sensor feedback, and advanced algorithmic logic.
+Built with the ATMEGA 328P-AU microcontroller, this project demonstrates a fusion of precise motor control, real-time sensor feedback, and advanced algorithmic logic.

 ---